-Lat 24° 47' 2N Long 141° 19' 22E Motoyama No. 2 Airfield (Airfield No. 2) was located at an elevation of 384' above sea level at the center of Iwo Jima in the Volcano Islands in Ogasawara Subprefecture in Japan.
+Lat 24° 47' 2N Long 141° 19' 22E Motoyama No. 2 Airfield (Airfield No. 2) was located at an elevation of 384' above sea level in roughly the center of Iwo Jima in the Volcano Islands in Ogasawara Subprefecture in Japan.
 When occupied by the Americans, known as "Central Filed" or "Central Airfield".

 the Japanese with two intersecting runways.
 The first runway was oriented roughly northeast to southwest with turnarounds at each end.
 The second runway was roughly east to west.